 Olympic Fast Facts

-- Olympic National Park covers a total area of 922,561 acres or 1,442 square miles.
+Olympic covers a total area of 922,561 acres or 1,442 square miles.

-- Olympic was made a national park on June 29, 1938
+Olympic was made a national park on June 29, 1938.

-Random Facts About Olympic
+Five Random Facts About Olympic

-- 95% of the land in Olympic National Park is designated wilderness.
+95% of the land in Olympic National Park is designated wilderness.

 Where is Olympic National Park?

 Olympic National Park is located in the northwest corner of the state of Washington, taking up much of the Olympic Peninsula.
-Much of the park is very remote and hard to access, but several areas offer easy visitor access.
+Most of the park is very remote and hard to access, but several areas offer easy visitor access.
 The town of Port Angeles is directly outside of the Hurricane Ridge area, while the town of Forks is on the west side, near coastal areas and south of the Hoh Rain Forest.
 Further directions and maps can be found at Getting to Olympic.